 Eau Fraiche

 Eau Fraiche is relatively uncommon today.
-This type of perfume is the least concentrated, usually no more than 1%-3%.
-Like eau de cologne, the scent will last about 1-2 hours at most.
-However, what makes eau fraiche unique amongst other perfumes is that it also contains very little alcohol.
-For eau fraiche, the carrier liquid is mostly water, hence the name– “eau fraiche” is French for “fresh water.”
+This type of perfume is the least concentrated, usually at most 1% -3 %.
+Like eau de cologne, the scent will last about 1-2 hours.
+However, eau fraiche is unique amongst other perfumes because it contains very little alcohol.
+For eau fraiche, the carrier liquid is mostly water, hence the name "Eau Fraiche," which is French for "Fresh Water."

 Synthetic vs Natural Fragrance: Which is Better?

+While the earliest perfumes were all made with natural fragrances, today's perfumes can be made with natural and synthetic scents.
+Both fragrances have advantages and bring incredible benefits to the perfumes they use.
 For natural fragrances to be used, the perfume manufacturer must find a way to express the essential oils within the natural material, typically plant materials.
-There are different methods of extracting these aromatic chemicals, such as using oils and solvents for extraction or using steam distillation.
+There are different methods of extracting these aromatic chemicals, such as using oils and solvents or steam distillation.
 Each process has advantages and disadvantages, but they all have one thing in common: they extract the essential oils from the natural ingredients.
-If the material doesn’t have essential oils, then it cannot be used in this way.
+If the material doesn't have essential oils, it cannot be used this way.

+In modern perfumes, synthetic chemicals can replicate any scent and may be used to create scents that cannot be found in nature.
+One famous example is aldehydes, used in perfumes like Chanel No. 5 for crisp, light notes.
 Other advantages to using synthetic materials are based on scarcity or difficulty in finding the source scent.
-For example, lily of the valley is very difficult to find and express in the quantities desired, so most lily of the valley scent used in perfume is synthetic.
-Synthetic animal musk is increasingly popular for ethical reasons, and modern ambergris is also synthetic.
-In many countries, marine mammal protection means that natural ambergris is illegal to use, so it’s a good thing we have the synthetic alternative!
+For example, Lily of the Valley is challenging to find and express in the desired quantities, so most of the Valley scents used in perfume are synthetic.
+Synthetic animal musk is increasingly popular for ethical reasons, and modern ambergris is synthetic.
+In many countries, marine mammal protection means that natural ambergris is illegal, so it's good to have the synthetic alternative!

 What Does The Average Perfume Formula Have In It?